dibley1973/StoredProcedureFramework/UsingTheStoredProcedureFramework.md

     INSERT INTO [app].[Tenant] ( [IsActive], [TenantName] ) VALUES ( 1, 'Acme Tenant' )
     INSERT INTO [app].[Tenant] ( [IsActive], [TenantName] ) VALUES ( 1, 'Universal Tenant')

 As this procedure returns data we need to define a class that will represent a row of data in our result *RecordSet*.
 For each field in the *RecordSet* we need a property in this class to represent it.
-The property *should* match the *Name* and *DataType* of the field it represents in the *RecordSet* row returned.
-Remember that StoredProcedureAttributes can be used to override bothe the name and DataType if required, but in this case we will ensure they match.
+The property **should** match the *Name* and *DataType* of the field it represents in the *RecordSet* row returned.
+Remember that StoredProcedureAttributes can be used to override both the *Name* and *DataType* if required, but in this case we will ensure they match.
 So in the example case of the `TenantGetAll` stored procedure we are looking at a class which contains properties of the names and types we want to return, as below.

     /// <summary>
     /// Encapsulates tenant data